thenexthub/Codira/docs/DifferentiableProgramming.md

 ## Proposed solution

-To push Swift's capabilities to the next level in numerics and machine learning, we introduce differentiable programming as a new language feature, which includes standard library APIs and small additive changes to the type system.
+To push Codira's capabilities to the next level in numerics and machine learning, we introduce differentiable programming as a new language feature, which includes standard library APIs and small additive changes to the type system.